isalussolutions/installer-smart/README.md

 Welcome to the HSPC Reference Platform Installer!

+*This is a sample edit to test the forking options with Bitbucket.*

 ## Destination Environment

 Systems will be installed in the target environment by the HSPC Installer (localhost, vm, hspc-test, hspc-prod, etc) follows